philc/book-notes/business/founders - jimmy soni.md

 * X.com wanted to be an internet bank but regulatory work was slow and high-overhead.
 * Musk: "You start off with an idea, and that idea is mostly wrong.
 And then you adapt that idea and keep refining it and you listen to criticism.
-And then engage in sort of a recursive self-improvement... keep iterating on a loop that says,, 'Am I doing something useful for other people?'
+And then engage in sort of a recursive self-improvement... keep iterating on a loop that says, 'Am I doing something useful for other people?'
 Because that's what a company is supposed to do."
   * "Too much precision in early plans, he believed, cut that iteration loop prematurely."
 * Musk fired his cofounder (a finance guy), and then his other co-founder (product guy) left also as